Related publications

 The amount you can get may be higher if you, or someone living with you, have a disability or caring responsibilities.

-If you live with someone on a low income who isn’t your partner, you may qualify for a discount on your bill called a Second Adult Rebate - if this is available in your area.
-You can’t get this at the same time as Council Tax Support, but after you apply for Second Adult Rebate, your local council should automatically consider which one you’d be better off getting.
-Depending on your income, your Council Tax bill could be reduced by 7.5%, 15% or 25%.
-Contact your local council to find out whether they offer this.
+If you live with someone on a low income who isn’t your partner, you may qualify for a discount on your bill called a Second Adult Rebate – if this is available in your area.
+Your local council might call a Second Adult Rebate ‘alternative maximum council tax reduction’.
+You can’t get Second Adult Rebate if you live in Wales.

 You have the right of appeal against decisions on: